 More Fashionable Materials

-- QMilch: German designer and former microbiology student Anke Domaske uses waste milk to make the new fabric produced from fibers of casein.
+German designer and former microbiology student Anke Domaske uses waste milk to make the new fabric produced from fibers of casein.
 Qmilch ( the name combines the German words for quality and milk) is silky, odorless, affordable, and washable.
-Qmilch uses a half gallon of water to make 2 pounds of fabric.
+Qmilch uses half a gallon of water to make 2 pounds of fabric.
 In comparison, making 2 pounds of cotton fabric requires about 3000 gallons of water.

 However, all the textiles produced so far to one degree or another water-soluble, which might be ideal for creating truly disposable trendy clothing and accessories that will never take up any space in landfills despite becoming outgrown and out of style.

 California based performance wear company Virus pioneered a proprietary process by which old coffee grounds are turned into coffee charcoal, a natural eco-friendly fiber.
 The coffee charcoal fabric is moisture-wicking and heat-retaining, two properties that make it perfect for a base layer for athletes, travelers, winter sports enthusiasts, and those who dwell in colder climates.

 Musician Pharrell Williams announced at NY Fashion Week that he is partnering with designer denim label G-Star RAW to incorporate recycled plastic waste collected from the ocean into jeans as part of the core of each strand of denim thread.

 Looking Forward in Fashion

 Imagine this.
 Since you were ten, you have known of your severe allergy to wasps.
-A couple of years ago you were paralyzed from the waist down in a skiing accident.
-Today you are wearing a 3D printed smart bio-mechanical exoskeleton on your legs over your sustainable, high performance, LCD equipped smart fitness wear, currently displaying a racing number and official ribbon color, in order to participate in a charity run in your local park.
+A couple of years ago a skiing accident paralyzed you from the waist down.
+Today, you are wearing a 3D printed smart biomechanical exoskeleton on your legs over your sustainable, high performance, LCD equipped smart fitness wear, currently displaying your racing number and official ribbon color, in order to participate in a charity run in your local park.

-You are halfway through your run when you are stung by a wasp just behind your left knee.
+You are halfway through your run when a wasp stings you behind your left knee.
 Though you don't feel the sting, your body reacts.
 Sensors in your fitness wear notice.
-Your clothing informs you of what has happened.
+Your clothing informs you of what happened.

 © 2014 Besarien